katerinanavab/webdocs/docs/unit02/notes201.md

 </div>

-<span id='flex-axes'>No matter which direction you're using, you need to think of your flex-containers as having 2 axes: the main axis and the cross axis.
-It is the direction of these axes that changes when the `flex-direction` is changed.
+<span id='flex-axes'>No matter which direction you're using, you need to think of your flex-containers as having 2 axes: the **main axis** and the **cross axis**.
+It is the _direction_ of these axes that changes when the `flex-direction` is changed.
 In *most* circumstances, `flex-direction: row` puts the main axis horizontal (left-to-right), and `column` puts the main axis vertical (top-to-bottom).</span>

-In other words, in our very first example, we put `display: flex` on a div and it arranged its children horizontally.
+> In other words, in our very first example, we put `display: flex` on a div and it arranged its children horizontally.
 This is a demonstration of `flex-direction: row`, the default setting.

 The following example is very similar.
-If you uncomment the line that says `flex-direction: column`, those divs will stack vertically.
+If you uncomment the line that says `flex-direction: column`, those divs will stack vertically:

 <p class="codepen" data-height="400" data-default-tab="html,result" data-slug-hash="BaZKPdw" data-editable="true" data-user="TheOdinProjectExamples" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">